Skip to content

 Strategy

-Sit in on the executive meetings where AI gets decided
+Sit in on executive AI decisions.

-Strategy, prioritization, and vendor pushback — in the room, not in a monthly report.
+In the room, not in a monthly report.

-Kill the projects that won’t work
+Kill projects that won’t work.

-Run the initiative portfolio
+Run the initiative portfolio.

-Write the briefs your team builds against
+Write the briefs your team builds against.

-What to build, why it matters, what “done” looks like, and what we will not do this quarter.
+What “done” means, and what we won’t do this quarter.

-Read the vendor contracts before you sign them
+Read vendor contracts before you sign.

-Including the ones the sales team swears are “just a pilot.”
-Especially those.
+Especially the ones called “just a pilot.”

 Build

-- 06
+1. 06

-Build when it makes sense
+Build when it makes sense.

 Three things.
 One person.